 Scottish Catholic International Aid Fund (SCIAF)

-SCIAF’s Emergency Team responds to humanitarian disasters by providing immediate relief and long term support.
+SCIAF’s responds to humanitarian disasters by providing immediate relief and long term support.
 This involves working with local partners on the ground to provide aid such as food, clean water, shelter, hygiene kits, medical care and cash for work.
-Long term recovery work ranges from rebuilding homes in Haiti following the 2010 earthquake to income diversification in drought-prone areas of East Africa.
+Long term recovery work ranges from rebuilding homes and income diversification.

 Advocacy is a core part of SCIAF’s response to global poverty and injustice.
 This includes running targeted campaigns in Scotland to lobby governments, institutions and big business, to demand that they address the underlying causes of poverty such as unfair international trade practice.
 SCIAF also plays a key role is large coalitions including Stop Climate Chaos Scotland and the Enough Food for Everyone IF campaign.
 At a grassroots level SCIAF works closely with schools, parishes and community groups to promote awareness and action across Scotland.